Polar bears need our help

 One such Arctic community that polar bears frequent is the coastal village of Amderma in Russia.
-Yuri Popovich, one of Amderma’s three hundred inhabitants, leads a patrol that monitors bear sightings and deters them from the village, without harming them, preventing human-polar bear conflict.
+Yuri Popovich, one of Amderma’s three hundred inhabitants, leads a patrol that prevents human-polar bear conflict.
+They monitor bear sightings and deter them from the village, without harming them.

-So far, the precautions have been a great success with no one injured in recent memory.
-WWF-Russia’s Dmitry Ryabov visited Yuri and joined his team in investigating a report of a possible bear sighting, and the best place to start looking for polar bears?
+So far, the precautions have been a great success with no one injured.
+WWF-Russia’s Dmitry Ryabov visited Yuri and joined the team to investigate a report of a possible bear sighting.
+The best place to start looking for polar bears?
 At the seashore.

 Yuri recounts the reality of polar bear encounters in his village: